 by Catherine Pratt

-Usually somewhere along the way in our journey of life, we have come across someone who tells us that we’re not good at doing something.
+Usually somewhere along the way in our journey of life, we come across someone who tells us that we’re not good at doing something.
 It could be writing, or singing, or dancing, or speaking.
 Anything.
 And, we believe them.
 The tragedy can come from not following our dreams because we always hear that one negative voice telling us that we’re no good.
 It doesn’t even matter how many other people we come across who will tell us yes we are good at doing something, we always remember that one negative voice.
 It’s time to move past the negative voice.
 Here’s how:

 1. Do it anyway — do you love singing?
 Then sing.
 How about writing?
 If you love it, do it.
 That’s the only reason.
 It brings you joy, do it.
 Life is too short to not do the things we love because some misguided person told us not to do it.